ttsmachida101/MovieGoers/README.md

 ## Overview
   Our submission file consists of 3 packages, two of them which are test packages.
-  Within our main implementation package we have the main folders persistence,Business(new), presentation, logs, objects and business.
+  Within our main implementation package we have the main folders for -Persistence, Business(new), Presentation, Logs, Objects and Business.

  The persistence folder contains a mock database(updated to include concessions and event) of all the movies within our system(Events).
 The reason why we re-named this "Events" is to allow for re-usability and scalability in the event that we expand from movie tickets to concerts, shows and so on.
 Within the mock database we also have a list of the locationas available for viewing movies (theatres).
 Persistance also allows injection such that it can be made from DataAccessor interface.
 Each theatre has a screen associated with it.
 Each theatre also has a specific set of concessions associated with it.

   The logs file contains the project logs which contains all of our logging information.
   The presentation folder contains our GUI objects for display.
 We have added a few new screens to our interface